 Instead of open-ended ‘ask-me-anything’ type bots, businesses should design bots that provide users a menu of options like a phone tree.

-In order to design the conversation, it’s important to know your audience and what they could possibly need from you.
+In order to design the chatbot, it’s important to know your audience and what they could possibly need from you.